Sigizmund Krzhizhanovsky

+Krzhizhanovsky wrote screenplays for The Feast of St Jorgen (1929) by Yakov Protazanov and for the stop-motion animated feature film The New Gulliver (1935).
+He was left uncredited both times.
+He died in obscurity in 1950.
+A scholar discovered Krzhizhanovsky's archive in 1976, and started publishing his short stories in 1989.
+Posthumously, Krzhizhanovsky has gained fame for his short parables and phantasmagoric stories.
+At least one of them is noted for its Kafkaesque style.

 Life

-Krzhizhanovsky was born in Kyiv (now in Ukraine) to a Polish family on 11 February 1887.
+Krzhizhanovsky was born in Kiev (now in Ukraine) to a Polish family on 11 February 1887.

 Krzhizhanovsky was active among Moscow's literati in the 1920s, while working for Alexander Tairov's Chamber Theater.
 Several of Krzhizhanovsky's stories became known through private readings and a few publications.
 His writing style might have been influenced by Robert Louis Stevenson, G. K. Chesterton, Edgar Allan Poe, Nikolai Gogol, E. T. A. Hoffmann, and H. G. Wells.

 In 1929 he penned a screenplay for Yakov Protazanov's acclaimed film The Feast of St Jorgen, yet his name did not appear in the credits.
 He also wrote the screenplay for the 1935 stop-motion animated feature film The New Gulliver, but, again, was left uncredited.
 One of his last short stories, "Дымчатый бокал" ("The Smoke-Colored Goblet," 1939), tells the story of a goblet miraculously never running out of wine, which is sometimes interpreted as a wry allusion to the author's fondness for alcohol.

 Krzhizhanovsky died in Moscow, but his burial place is not known.

+Legacy

 In 1976, scholar Vadim Perelmuter discovered Krzhizhanovsky's archive and in 1989 published one of his short stories.
 As the five volumes of his collected works followed, Krzhizhanovsky emerged from obscurity as a remarkable Soviet writer, who polished his prose to the verge of poetry.
 His short parables, written with an abundance of poetic detail and wonderful fertility of invention – though occasionally bordering on the whimsical – are sometimes compared to the ficciones of Jorge Luis Borges.
 "Quadraturin" (1926), the best known of such phantasmagoric stories, is a Kafkaesque tale in which allegory meets existentialism.